 NOW will trace Katie Paterson’s exploration of deep time, the cosmos, and the place of humans in relation to these phenomena – themes that have been central to the artist’s work for more than a decade.
 Among the works featured will be Paterson’s mesmerising installation Totality (2016), a large - scale mirror ball created from almost all known images of solar eclipses captured by humankind, and Light Bulb to Simulate Moonlight (2008), held in National Galleries of Scotland’s collection.
 Works by other artists will be selected, drawing on themes relating to Paterson’s practice, and will be displayed in surrounding galleries.

-The NOW programme is being made possible thanks to the support of the National Galleries of Scotland Foundation, Kent and Vicki Logan, Walter Scott and Partners Limited, Robert and Nicky Wilson, The Ampersand Foundation and other donors who wish to remain anonymous.
+The NOW programme is made possible thanks to the support of the National Galleries of Scotland Foundation, Kent and Vicki Logan, Walter Scott and Partners Limited and other anonymous donors.
+We are grateful to the Katie Paterson Exhibition Circle for their support: Geoff Ainsworth & Johanna Featherstone, Francis H Williams, Robert Devereux and others who wish to remain anonymous.

 Image: Katie Paterson, Totality, 2016.
 Photo © Flora Bartlett.
 Courtesy of the Arts Council Collection.
 Installation view Somerset House.

 The Scottish National Gallery of Modern Art is located 15 minutes’ walk from Princes Street.
 It includes two buildings, Modern One and Modern Two, set in a beautiful sculpture park.

 Friends of the Galleries get free unlimited entry to all exhibitions, and enjoy a wide range of exclusive benefits including early exhibition access, special events and 10% discount in our cafes.

 Browse what's on at the galleries below, or filter results to narrow your search.